-- Would commercial air tours be visible to park visitors? - Whether a visitor on the ground sees a commercial air tour aircraft depends on a number of factors including how often tours occur, the time of day of the occurrence(s), proximity to the flight path, altitude, topography, and the presence of other sounds that may mask detection.
-Visitors near an air tour's flight path are more likely to see and hear the aircraft passing overhead; however, a viewer's eye is often drawn to the horizon to take in a park view, and aircraft at higher altitudes are less likely to be noticed.
-Aircraft at lower altitudes may attract visual attention but are also more likely to be screened by vegetation or terrain.
-Aircraft are transitory elements in a scene and visual impacts tend to be relatively short. - Would park visitors be able to hear commercial aircraft tours from the ground? - O Whether a visitor on the ground can hear a commercial air tour depends on a number of factors, including proximity to the flight path, type of aircraft, other sources of noise, and surrounding landscape features.
-Visitors near an aircraft's flight path are more likely to hear the aircraft passing overhead, but other noise sources such as vehicles, people, insects and other wildlife activity, wind, and precipitation can mask the sound of an aircraft.
-Terrain features and buildings, which block the direct line-of-sight between a noise source and a visitor also may have an effect. - How does the proposed ATMP seek to protect cultural resources? - The proposed annual flight limits in this draft ATMP are intended to protect cultural resources and related cultural landscapes and ethnographic resources throughout the Park by limiting the number of potential disturbances caused by commercial air tours.
-The ATMP may include additional conditions as identified during consultation under Section 106 of the National Historic Preservation Act. - How would the proposed ATMPs protect tribal lands, properties, ceremonies, or practices? - The proposed ATMP allows restrictions for particular events, which are intended to prevent noise interruptions of Park events or tribal practices.
-The ATMP may include additional conditions as identified during consultation with tribes under Section 106 of the National Historic Preservation Act, including protections for tribal lands outside the park but within 1⁄2 mile outside of the Park boundary.
+- Would commercial air tours be visible to park visitors? - Yes.
+Whether a visitor on the ground sees a commercial air tour aircraft depends on a number of factors including proximity to the flight path, altitude, topography, and the presence of other sounds that may mask detection.
+Visitors near an air tour's flight path are more likely to see and hear the aircraft passing overhead.
+Aircraft are transitory elements in a scene and visual impacts tend to be relatively short.
+In Death Valley's uniquely open terrain, it is likely that visitors will see commercial aircraft conducting flight tours. - Would park visitors be able to hear commercial aircraft tours from the ground? - Yes.
+Visitors to Death Valley specifically come to experience the natural quiet found here due to the remoteness and distance from competing noises.
+The intensity of the noise a visitor hears when a commercial air tour flies here depends on a number of factors, including proximity to the flight path, type of aircraft, other sources of noise, and surrounding landscape features.
+Visitors near an aircraft's flight path are more likely to hear the aircraft passing overhead.
+Other noise sources such as vehicles, people, wildlife, and wind can mask the sound of an aircraft.
+If a hill or building is between the visitor and the aircraft, that can reduce the noise also.
+However, if a visitor is in a canyon as an air tour flies overhead, that can amplify the noise. - How does the proposed ATMP seek to protect cultural resources? - The proposed annual flight limits in this draft ATMP are intended to protect cultural resources and related cultural landscapes and ethnographic resources throughout the Park by limiting the number of potential disturbances caused by commercial air tours.
+The ATMP may include additional conditions as identified during current and future consultation under Section 106 of the National Historic Preservation Act. - How would the proposed ATMPs protect tribal lands, properties, ceremonies, or practices? - The proposed ATMP allows restrictions for particular events, which are intended to prevent noise interruptions of Park events or tribal practices.
+The ATMP may include additional conditions as identified during consultation with tribes under Section 106 of the National Historic Preservation Act.